CFO Wiki

 Q: Should we sacrifice gross margin for growth?

 Sometimes yes, strategically.
 If spending more on implementation or support helps you land customers in a competitive market, that can be worth the margin hit short-term.
 But have a plan to improve margins as you scale.
 Investors will accept “we’re at 58% margin now, we’ll be at 72% at scale” if you can show how.
 They won’t accept “we’re growing fast and don’t care about margins.”
 That’s a recipe for unprofitable growth that can’t sustain itself.
+Make sure you’re also monitoring customer acquisition costs to ensure growth is efficient and sustainable.

 Q: How do professional services and implementation fees affect gross margin calculations?